Charity credit cards allow you to support a chosen charity every time you use your card – but are there better ways to donate?

 Requiring no extra effort or expense on your part, charity credit cards can be an easy way of donating to non-profit organisations such the WWF, RSPCA and the National Trust.

-Card providers will often make an initial donation to the charity when the card is activated.
-From then on, whenever you use your charity credit card, your provider will give a percentage – usually about 0.25% – of what you spend to the designated charity.
+Card providers will often make an initial donation to the charity when the card is activated and from then on, whenever you use your charity credit card, your provider will give a percentage – usually about 0.25% – of what you spend to the designated charity.

 Cashback credit cards vs charity cards